nordseth/Nibbler/README.md

 ## Status

-Nibbler should not be considered stable, but it is used for building production images.
+Nibbler is kind of stable, it is used by some organizations in production pipelines.
-Missing feature as mostly better error handling and messages.
+Error handling and messages could be better.
-The test set is limited, especially around authentication methods used with different image registries.
+The test set is limited, especially around authentication methods with different image registries.

 ## Why Nibbler